SGM Degree / Materials Science and Engineering

 2011–present: Change Management Specialist, then Project Manager at Bombardier Aerospace

 Studying the major families of materials, their characterization, manufacturing processes, and applications allowed me to acquire solid multidisciplinary knowledge and develop a particular interest in composite materials.
-It was therefore only natural that I continued my studies at Compositec
+So it was only natural that I continued my studies at Compositec

 in Chambéry.
 It was a work-study program where I had the opportunity to join Airbus (through its subsidiary Aérolia) to work on the carbon-fiber nose fuselage of the A350-XWB.